AdrianBaugh/PetSittingService/web/docs/index.md

     <!-- Buttons -->
 </div>
 ```
-This is a search form contained within a card element with class "card".
-The form has an ID "search-playlists-form".
-It includes a heading "Search Playlists" and a text input field with a label "Search by name or tag".
+This is a search form contained within a card element with class "card."
+The form has an ID "search-playlists-form."
+It includes a heading "Search Playlists" and a text input field with a label "Search by name or tag."
 There is also a subtext that provides additional instructions for the search.

 - Buttons:
 ```html